diegoiast/fdbox/readme.md

  * Only DOS commands are supported.
 Unix commands might follow.
  * Code compiles using clang/GCC (Windows+Linux+OSX), TCC (DOS), OpenWatcom2/snapshot (DOS).
- * Github actions compiles all the code for Linux, Windows, MSDOS and OSX, the worlflow also runs the test on all platforms. (tests do not run on MSDOS yet).
+ * Github actions compiles all the code for Linux, Windows, MSDOS and OSX, the workflow also runs the test on all platforms. (tests do not run on MSDOS yet).
- * Currently code uses LibC's functions - so it is limited to standard C code support for localization.
+ * Currently, code uses LibC's functions - so it is limited to standard C code support for localization.
- * All commands support multiple arguments (like Unix shells), unlike DOS which you cannot do `del /r file1.txt *.bat /f`, and arguments can come even after file names (not only at the begining of the command).
+ * All commands support multiple arguments (like Unix shells), unlike DOS which you cannot do `del /r file1.txt *.bat /f`, and arguments can come even after file names (not only at the beginning of the command).
  * Some commands share the same code (`copy`+`move`, `date`+`time`)
- * Interactive shell is beeing worked on.
+ * Interactive shell is being worked on.
 I want to have 4DOS command
    completion, or bash/zsh.
- * Contains a bash shell script to generate the development enviroment for DOS+DosBOX
+ * Contains a bash shell script to generate the development environment for DOS+DosBOX.

 See also: